encikpulasan/pupa/readme.md

 - Publish and manage posts/news updates
 - Track multiple organization locations
 - Implement robust authentication and authorization
+- Coordinate bookings for external organizations visiting the shelter or inviting children to events

 ## Core Features